ansible-collections/community.hashi_vault/README.md

 Browsing the [**devel** collection documentation](https://docs.ansible.com/ansible/devel/collections/community/hashi_vault) shows docs for the _latest version released on Galaxy_.

+We also separately publish [**latest commit** collection documentation](https://community-hashi-vault-main.surge.sh) which shows docs for the _Latest commit in the `main` branch_.

 If you use the Ansible package and don't update collections independently, use **latest**, if you install or update this collection directly from Galaxy, use **devel**.
-If you are looking to contribute, use **devel**.
+If you are looking to contribute, use **latest commit**.
 ## Tested with Ansible

 * 2.9